-Myra Giberovitch, M.S.W., P.S.W. is an educator, author and speaker.
+Myra Giberovitch, M.S.W., R.S.W. is an writer, educator, author, professional speaker, and mentor.
 She is an expert on the tools and techniques of strength-based practice as it applies to trauma and recovery.
 She teaches how to integrate strengths-based practice concepts and empowerment strategies to help survivors of mass atrocity crimes recover from their ordeals.
 Her approach begins by listening to and learning from survivors.
 Based on her experience and expertise with Holocaust survivors, Myra assists in applying her service models and techniques to survivors of other mass atrocities.

 Her innovative book, Recovering from Genocidal Trauma: An Information and Practice Guide for Working with Holocaust Survivors (University of Toronto Press, 2014), describes a strengths-based practice philosophy that guides the reader in how to understand the survivor experience, develop service models and programs, and employ individual and group interventions to empower survivors as they recover from tragedy and adversity.
 Her book is essential reading for anyone who studies, interacts, lives or works with survivors of mass atrocity.

 She has published articles and is an invited speaker at national and international conferences.
 She also gives presentations and conducts workshops for healthcare professionals, survivor families, laypersons, and students.
-She has sensitized hundreds of people to the needs of survivors and offers practical responses that focus on resilience, challenges of ageing, and vulnerabilities related to traumatic experiences.
+She has sensitized thousands of people to the needs of survivors and offers practical responses that focus on resilience, challenges of aging, and vulnerabilities related to traumatic experiences.

-Myra is a licensed social worker with the Quebec order of social workers (OTSTCFQ) and a graduate of McGill University, where she earned B.S.W.
+Myra is a licensed social worker with the Ontario College of Social Workers and Social Service Workers (OCSWSSW), previously with the Quebec order of social workers (OTSTCFQ), and a graduate of McGill University, where she earned B.S.W.
 (Great Distinction) and M.S.W.
 (Dean’s Honour List) degrees.